Should I Apologize For $2,000,000?

 In a small university, you can work backwards, looking at the diminishing velocity of the rumours.

-For example, when nobody has heard the vile lie of me assaulting a student before a person who claims to have heard it five days previous, it’s more than reasonable to assume that that “I heard it five days earlier” person did not spread the lie; they created it.
+For example, when nobody has heard the lie accusing me of assaulting a student before a person who claims to have heard it five days previous, it’s more than reasonable to assume that that “I heard it five days earlier” person did not spread the lie; they created it.

 It is especially sad when foolish, excitable students do this, but infinitely worse when your colleagues whose Jew-hatred, previously hidden like the cicadas, have burst out to join the insect chorus.